arnaudleclerc/AzureMapsControl.Components/README.md

                        }" />
 ```

 They can also be added programmatically using the `AddHtmlMarkersAsync` method available on the Map.
-The following example adds a marker to the map once it's `ready` event has been triggered.
+The following example adds a marker to the map once its `ready` event has been triggered.

 ```
 @page "/HtmlMarkersOnReady"